TritonDataCenter/sdc-cloudapi/docs/index.md

 # Appendix E: SDC Changelog

-CloudAPI and SmartDC CLI have been completely rewritten for SDC 7.0.
-Notably, required version of Node.js to run the CLI is now greater or equal than 0.8.14.

-Most of the commands remain the same, taking exactly the same options and returning exactly the same JSON information in an attempt to preserve backwards compatibility between 6.5 and 7.0 API clients, and software built for 6.5.

-There are some important differences between SDC 7.0 and the previous version, where the main one is:

-* The request version of SDC 7.0 CLI is `~7.0` instead of `6.5`.

-* This means that the parameter `--image` (or the equivalent `-e` short option) is mandatory for the command `sdc-createmachine`.
-On previous versions of the API, it was possible to provision a machine without specifying an image to the create machine command.
-This behavior has been deprecated, and the desired image **must** be specified.

 * Starting with version 7.0, there isn't a `default` image.
 For backward compatibility purposes, when a request using `~6.5` is received, the latest version of the `smartos` image will become the default one.

 * Starting with version 7.0, virtual machines can also be resized, but **only resizing virtual machines to a higher capacity/package is supported**.

-* Version 7.0 also deprecates the `URN` attribute for any entity, either Images or Packages.
-URN support will finish with SDC 6.5 support.

 * Starting with version 7.0, packages listed by GET `/:account/packages` accept search filters.
 Additionally, the package members `vcpus`, `id` and `version`